 80 years ago Moscow metro got its first half a million visitors.
-Moscow Metro was opened at 7.00am on May 15, 1935.
+Moscow Metro was opened on May 15, 1935.

 This year Moscow will hold massive celebrations devoted to 70 Years of Great Victory and 80 Years of Moscow Metro, and to pay our respect we collected fun facts about Moscow Metro from our Moscow Metro Tours.

 1. In May 2006, one metro maniac managed to visit all 170 stations of the Moscow metro in 11 hours 53 minutes.